lak1811/AstroPic/README.md

 AstroPic aims to make astronomy more accessible and engaging by providing stunning daily images of the cosmos along with educational information, fostering a deeper appreciation for astronomy and science.

-The packages which is needed i already in the repo, but i would recommend downloading Nuget for installations
+The packages which are essential are already in the repository, but i would recommend downloading Nuget for further installations.